Denwid/shoulder-tracker/README.md

 ## Features

 * **Secure Authentication:** Users can sign in with their Google account, ensuring data is private and accessible across devices.
-* **Pain Entry:** A simple interface to add a new pain entry with a level from 1-10, automatically timestamped.
+* **Pain Entry:** A simple interface to add a new pain entry with a level from 0-10, automatically timestamped.
 * **Data Visualization:** A line chart visualizes pain levels over time, with filters to view data from the last 7 days, 30 days, or all time.
+* **Definitions Tab:** Quick reference explaining each pain level from 0-10.
 * **Cross-Device Sync:** All data is stored in Firestore and linked to the user's Google account, making it available on any phone, tablet, or computer.
 * **Responsive Design:** The interface is built with Tailwind CSS to work seamlessly on all screen sizes.